cockroachdb/docs/src/current/v22.2/install-cockroachdb-mac.md

 <p>See <a href="../releases/{{page.version.version}}.html" class="mac-releasenotes-download" id="mac-releasenotes-download-{{page.version.version}}" data-eventcategory="mac-releasenotes-download">Release Notes</a> for what's new in the latest release, {{ page.release_info.version }}.
 To upgrade to this release from an older version, see <a href="upgrade-cockroach-version.html">Cluster Upgrade</a>.</p>

+{% comment %}v22.2.0+{% endcomment %}
 {{site.data.alerts.callout_danger}}
-<p>For CockroachDB v22.2.0 on ARM Macs, <a href="spatial-features.html">spatial features</a> are disabled due to an issue with macOS code signing for the <a href="https://libgeos.org/">GEOS</a> libraries.
+<p>On macOS ARM systems, <a href="spatial-data.html">spatial features</a> are disabled due to an issue with macOS code signing for the <a href="https://libgeos.org/">GEOS</a> libraries.
 Users needing spatial features on an ARM Mac may instead <a href="https://developer.apple.com/documentation/virtualization/running_intel_binaries_in_linux_vms_with_rosetta">use Rosetta</a> to <a href="#install-binary">run the Intel binary</a> or use the <a href="#use-docker">Docker image</a> distribution.
-This issue is expected to be resolved in an upcoming 22.2 patch release.
-See the <a href="https://github.com/cockroachdb/cockroach/issues/93161">GitHub tracking issue</a> for more information.</p>
+Refer to <a href="https://github.com/cockroachdb/cockroach/issues/93161">GitHub tracking issue</a> for more information.</p>
 {{site.data.alerts.end}}

 {% include cockroachcloud/use-cockroachcloud-instead.md %}

-{% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For previous releases, Homebrew installs Intel binaries.
-Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}
+{% capture arch_note_homebrew %}<p>For CockroachDB v22.2.x and above, Homebrew installs binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/HT211814">Apple Silicon</a>).</p><p>For previous releases, Homebrew installs Intel binaries.
+Intel binaries can run on ARM systems, but with a significant reduction in performance.
+CockroachDB on ARM for macOS is <b>experimental</b> and is not yet qualified for production use.</p>{% endcapture %}

-{% capture arch_note_binaries %}<p>For CockroachDB v22.2.x and above, download the binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).</p><p>For previous releases, download Intel binaries.
-Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}
+{% capture arch_note_binaries %}<p>For CockroachDB v22.2.x and above, download the binaries for your system architecture, either Intel or ARM (<a href="https://support.apple.com/HT211814">Apple Silicon</a>).</p><p>For previous releases, download Intel binaries.
+Intel binaries can run on ARM systems, but with a significant reduction in performance.
+CockroachDB on ARM for macOS is <b>experimental</b> and is not yet qualified for production use.</p>{% endcapture %}

-{% capture arch_note_docker %}<p>For CockroachDB v22.2.beta-5 and above, Docker images are <a href="https://docs.docker.com/build/building/multi-platform/">multi-platform images</a> that contains binaries for both Intel and ARM (<a href="https://support.apple.com/en-us/HT211814">Apple Silicon</a>).
-CockroachDB on ARM systems is <b>experimental</b> and is not yet qualified for production use.
+{% capture arch_note_docker %}<p>For CockroachDB v22.2.beta-5 and above, Docker images are <a href="https://docs.docker.com/build/building/multi-platform/">multi-platform images</a> that contain binaries for both Intel and ARM (<a href="https://support.apple.com/HT211814">Apple Silicon</a>).
 Multi-platform images do not take up additional space on your Docker host.</p><p>Docker images for previous releases contain Intel binaries only.
-Intel binaries can run on ARM systems, but with a significant reduction in performance.</p>{% endcapture %}
+Intel binaries can run on ARM systems, but with a significant reduction in performance.</p><p>CockroachDB on ARM for macOS is <b>experimental</b> and is not yet qualified for production use.</p>{% endcapture %}

 Use one of the options below to install CockroachDB.